vembacher/secure-config-typestate-pattern/README.md

 We use the `build.rs` file to generater a config file.
 Which allows us to use compile-time verification without having to rebuild our application.
-A current limitation is that `secure` can be `false` due to library limitations, it might be interesting create [typed-builder](https://crates.io/crates/typed-builder) style libraries that allow us to set constraints on which options can co-exist.
+A current limitation is that `secure` can be `false` due to library limitations, however it is still verified during runtime.
+It might be interesting create [typed-builder](https://crates.io/crates/typed-builder) style libraries that allow us to set constraints on which values can be set and which options can co-exist. co-exist.

 ```rust